Abi Stevens is a friend, a dedicated educator and most of all a brilliant and talented artist based in Cambridge, UK.

 It’s hard to know what kind of shampoos are there in the market, and which ones are the best ones for your hair type.

 In the end, choosing the right shampoo bar will really be a result of trial and error.
-But I might turn your life just a little bit easier 🙂 > I’m currently experimenting a couple of brands, and I will be posting something about it soon <
+But I might turn your life just a little bit easier 🙂> check it here <

 To help you (and me 😊) to choose, I’ve been trying different bar shampoos, if you do some research you’ll be amazed at the variety and quantity available on the market (what makes it harder to choose).